 Have you had guest posts published on major blogs?
 Add their logos to your exit intent popup, with the words ‘featured on’.

-This exit intent popup manages to incorporate both kinds of social proof:
+This exit intent popup, from Sayed Balkhi, manages to incorporate both kinds of social proof:

 This exit intent popup places the social proof on the button itself:

-4.8 Include a Picture of the Opt-in Magnet
+#14.
+Include a picture of the lead magnet

 Pictures grab people's attention more than words.
 Include a high-quality image of your product: